microsoft/wil/README.md

 That will create a `.sln` file in the corresponding`build/` subdirectory.
 You can also invoke MSBuild directly to build.

+You can also get decent IntelliSense just by opening the repo directory in Visual Studio; VS should auto-detect CMake.
+You'll have to compile and run test in a terminal window, though.

 ## Inner loop

 The scripts use a common directory pattern of `build/$(compiler)$(arch)$(type)` for the build output root.
 E.g. `build/clang64debug` when using Clang as the compiler, x64 as the architecture, and Debug as the build type.
 It is this directory where you will want to build from.